Besides the Python data types I've walked through just the other day, loops are an essential part of programming.

 Python while loop

-Besides the for loop, there is also the option to loop while a certain condition is met.
+Besides the for loop, there is also the option to loop while a specific condition is met.

 The basics for a while loop are like this: